-Understanding recruitment is essential to the effective management of culturally, economically, and ecologically important species, especially in light of rapid environmental change caused by humans (e.g., habitat modification, climate change, species invasions).
+Understanding recruitment is essential to the effective management of culturally, economically, and ecologically important species, especially in light of human-caused rapid environmental change (e.g., habitat modification, climate change, species invasions).
 With knowledge of the mechanisms that influence recruitment (i.e., the number of individuals that survive to the first life stage at which natural mortality stabilizes near adult levels), agencies will be in a better position to forecast future fluctuations in population size, identify management plans that can protect or rehabilitate stocks, and set user- group (e.g., recreational anglers, commercial fishers) expectations at a level commensurate with ability of the ecosystem to support the desired species.

 At the AEL, our main focus regarding recruitment is to determine when and how recruitment is set, and in turn, use this knowledge to recommend appropriate management or conservation strategies.